 There are millions of plastic surgeries done every year, and most of them are cosmetic and not covered by insurance.
+This fact is not determined by plastic surgeons, but rather your insurance.
 But did you know that your health insurance policy may cover some plastic surgeries?

-Whether insurance covers a procedure depends on if the insurer considers it reconstructive or medically necessary.
+Whether a procedure is covered by insurance or not depends not on plastic surgeons but rather on if the insurer considers it reconstructive surgery or medically necessary.
 As a board certified Houston female plastic surgeon, Dr. Ashley Steinberg will shed light on how insurance can be added for plastic surgery.

-Definitions That Determine If A Plastic Surgery Procedure Is Covered Or Not
+Definitions That Determine If Plastic Surgery Is Covered Or Not

 Most health insurance companies adhere to the definitions given by the American Medical Association (AMA) or ASPS to determine the difference between cosmetic surgery, reconstructive surgery, and what is medically necessary:

-- Reconstructive usually refers to a procedure on abnormal parts of the body caused by congenital issues, trauma, cancer, disease, or infection.
+- Reconstructive procedures usually refer to plastic surgery procedures on abnormal parts of the body caused by congenital issues, trauma, cancer, disease, or infection.
 This category includes procedures to enhance function or to provide a normal appearance.
+A common form of reconstruction that many are aware of is breast reconstruction.

-- Cosmetic surgery includes both surgical and non-surgical procedures that enhance part of the body to improve confidence and appearance.
+- Cosmetic surgery includes both non surgical procedures and plastic surgery procedures that enhance part of the body to improve confidence and appearance.

 The Difference Between Medically Necessary and Cosmetic